input-output-hk/cardanodocs.com-archived/_docs/technical/2017-01-01-cli-options.md

   --logs-prefix FILEPATH   Prefix to logger output path.
   --report-server URI      Reporting server to send crash/error logs on.
   --update-server URI      Server to download updates from.
+  --flat-distr (INT,INT)   Use flat stake distribution with given parameters
+                           (nodes, coins).
+  --rich-poor-distr (INT,INT,INT,FLOAT)
+                           Use rich'n'poor stake distribution with given
+                           parameters (number of richmen, number of poors, total stake, richmen's share of stake).
+  --exp-distr INT          Use exponential distribution with given amount of
+                           nodes.
   --system-start TIMESTAMP System start time.
 Mandatory in development mode.
                            Format - seconds since Unix-epoch.
   --peer HOST:PORT         Address of a peer.